lastguemamusa01/learning-web-design-html-css-javascript-and-web-graphics/README.md

 Use the article element for self-contained works that could stand alone or be reused in a different context (such as syndication).
 It is useful for maga- zine or newspaper articles, blog posts, comments, or other items that could be extracted for external use.
 You can think of it as a specialized section ele- ment that answers “yes” to the question “Could this appear on another site and make sense?”

+Conversely, a section in a web document might be composed of a number of articles:

 ```html
 <article>
   <h1>Get to Know Helvetica</h1>